Reading Time: 4 minutes

 - Intervene if necessary – you may require the help of an addiction specialist to set up an intervention if your loved one is suffering severe physical or psychological side effects but continues to use.

-Treatment Options Available for Bath Salts Addiction
+Which Treatment Options are Available for Bath Salts Addiction?

 The best possible solution for bath salts addiction is getting the individual into a treatment facility.
 Treatment programs can be inpatient, or outpatient, and can be structured around the needs of the individual.
 Most programs range from 30 days to 90 days and involve ongoing therapy and aftercare options.